 Home Schools

-Homeschooling is typically done by parents in the home.
-Home school networks allow students to interact with other homeschooled students and even participate in some programs through the public schools.
+Parents typically do homeschooling in the home.
+Home school networks allow students to interact with other homeschooled students and even participate in some programs through public schools.
 Each state determines home school requirements for that state, and parents are responsible for knowing and adhering to those requirements throughout their children’s academic careers.

-There are many types of public schools available today, allowing parents and students a wealth of options in how the education process will take place.
-By understanding the various choices, parents are in a better position to choose the best type of public school for their child’s specific needs.
+Many types of public schools are available today, allowing parents and students a wealth of options in how the education process will take place.
+By understanding the various choices, parents are better positioned to choose the best type of public school for their child’s specific needs.

 Additional Resources